Sam36502/RISCI-64/README.md

 Please note, this has no affiliation with RISC OS.
 The name mainly comes from the concept of a Reduced Instruction Set Computer, which I thought fit the description of a 2-bit computer.
-The 'I' on the end of the name has no Fixed meaning.
+The 'I' on the end of the name has no fixed meaning.
 I just thought it gave it a more unique and better-sounding name.
 And of the course the 64 is reference to the 64 Bytes of available RAM / Program memory.

 # CPU Opcodes